 Crabgrass vs Coarse Tall Fescue

 The problem is, many homeowners believe they are seeing that old nemesis, crabgrass, and wonder how to prevent it.
-Truth is, coarse fescue greens up and grows rapidly literally weeks before crabgrass, an annual that sprouts from seed when soils warm to 55 degrees for several days, has begun to germinate.
+Truth is, coarse tall fescue greens up and grows rapidly literally weeks before crabgrass, an annual that sprouts from seed when soils warm to 55 degrees for several days, has begun to germinate.
 So, the round, fast-growing, wide-bladed grass in your lawn in early spring is NOT crabgrass at all.

-Since coarse fescue, often referred to as Kentucky 31 coarse fescue, is a perennial plant, it spends the winter in the soil, dormant but far from dead.
+Since coarse fescue, often referred to as Kentucky 31 coarse fescue, is a perennial plant, it spends the winter in the soil dormant but far from dead.

 As Spring arrives, this very problematic weed takes off, growing more aggressively than other plants on the lawn.
 And, since the weed has over-wintered in the lawn, unlike annual crabgrass, it cannot be prevented.
-Making matters worse, coarse fescue cannot be selectively controlled; that is to say, any product strong enough to kill off the fescue will also kill surrounding, desirable turfgrasses.
+Making matters worse, coarse fescue cannot be selectively controlled; that is to say, any product strong enough to kill off the fescue will also kill surrounding, desirable grasses.

 Most homeowners control these nasty weeds by digging them out.
 Using a non-selective weed control is one option; however, nothing is less pleasing to the eye than dead or dying, brown fescue plants, each one 10-12 inches across, pockmarking an otherwise pretty lawn.
 Most important, is to understand that this coarse weed is not crabgrass and cannot be prevented or controlled with a pre-emergent barrier.